katya-kalugina/AI-Governance-Toolkit/README.md

 * **Non-Commercial Use:** Integration into paid educational programs, corporate training, or commercial consulting services without explicit written permission is strictly prohibited.
 * **Research & Personal Use:** Feel free to use and adapt these materials for non-commercial purposes with proper attribution.

-*Part of ongoing research into Socio-Technical AI Governance and Legal Engineering.*

 ---